PowerShellEmpire/PowerTools/README.md

     Get-NetDomainController         -   gets the domain controller of the current computer's domain Get-NetCurrentUser              -   gets the current [domain\\]username
-    Get-NetUsers                    -   gets a list of all current users in the domain Get-NetUsersAPI                 -   gets a list of all current users in the domain using NetUserEnum Get-NetUser                     -   gets data for a specified domain user Invoke-NetUserAdd               -   adds a local or domain user Get-NetGroups                   -   gets a list of all current groups in the domain
+    Get-NetUsers                    -   gets a list of all current users in the domain Get-NetUser                     -   gets data for a specified domain user Invoke-NetUserAdd               -   adds a local or domain user Get-NetGroups                   -   gets a list of all current groups in the domain